All about cycling in the Netherlands

 Video showing the bridge and the people cycling on it.

 Rides over the bridge.

 * The Netherlands has more ‘long’ bridges, so you can argue which one is “longest”.
 The Nijmegen ‘Snelbinder’ bridge is a lot longer than this one.
 But it is attached to an existing railroad bridge and as such not a specific cycle bridge.

-This post was first published on A View from the cycle path on Thursday, 6 October 2011
+This post, written by me, was first published on A View from the cycle path on Thursday, 6 October 2011

 The original 11 comments: